metonym/svelte-pincode/README.md

 ### Unstyled components

-Alternatively, you can use the unstyled components located in the `svelte/src/unstyled` folder.
+Use the unstyled components located in the `svelte/src/unstyled` folder if you prefer to style the components from scratch.

 ```html
 <script>